Maureen Boyd, Chair

 Aanu Adeleye, Director

-Aanu is an integral member of the KPMG Public Sector practice in British Columbia and has over nine years of experience servicing clients in the public sector practice including advanced education institutions, school districts, local governments, and not-for-profit organizations.
+She is an integral member of the KPMG Public Sector practice in British Columbia and has over nine years of experience servicing clients in the public sector practice including advanced education institutions, school districts, local governments, and not-for-profit organizations.
 She has experience implementing complex accounting pronouncements relating to financial statements audits, compliance audits, and pension plan audits.
-She is also part of our accounting advisory group, for which she assists with technical issues and conversion plans, including those related to Public Sector Accounting Standards (PSAS), IFRS, and Not-for-Profit Standards.
+She is also part of KPMG’s accounting advisory group, for which she assists with technical issues and conversion plans, including those related to Public Sector Accounting Standards (PSAS), IFRS, and Not-for-Profit Standards.
 Prior to joining the KPMG Enterprise practice in Canada, Aanu was a part of KPMG’s Chicago public sector practice group servicing clients in a variety of industries.
 Aanu continues to provide professional audit services to organizations for regulatory compliance including U.S GAAP.

 Miriam Westheimer, Ex-Officio